South Africa ~ Wait-A-Little

 Riding ability: confident intermediate to experienced riders

-Hours: There is usually about 4 to 7 hours riding a day, riding out from camp or to fly camp.
-Rides are broken with rests, for lunch and game viewing.
+Hours: Usually about 4 to 7 hours riding a day, broken with rests, for lunch and game viewing.

-Pace and experience required: To join a safari you must be a fairly experienced rider who is comfortable on a horse at all paces from a walk to fast canter in open country.
-You will be riding in a varied, open area where there is big game including elephant and lion.
-The going on the safaris is good and the pace is moderate to fast with some long canters and you are expected to cope, to keep up and stop when necessary, so need to be confident and fit.
+Pace and experience required: Safaris are aimed at fairly experienced riders who are comfortable on a horse at all paces from walk to fast canter in open country.
+Riding is in a varied area where there is 'big' game including elephant and lion.
+The going on safari is good and the pace is moderate to fast, often with long energetic canters, weaving in and out of the bush.
+You are expected to cope, keep up and stop when necessary, so need to be confident and riding fit.
 If in doubt about ability please contact us.

-Accommodation at Wait a Little's base is in large walk-in canvas safari tents, set on wooden platforms overlooking the Makhutswe river.
-Tents are set away from each other for privacy and each has its own veranda and an outside bathroom with flush loo and shower with hot and cold running water and a bath overlooking the river.
-There is also a central lodge, the original farmhouse, with sitting room, dining area and well stocked bar.
-On the 7 night Big 5 Safari 3 different accommodations are used.
-4 nights are spent at the main base camp, one night is at Beacon Rock Camp and 2 nights are in the very comfortable XiDulu Lodge.
-Beacon Rock is a simple camp situated on a rock formation and here riders sleep on mattresses set up on the rocks under the stars or under a shelter, enjoying the night sounds of the bush.
-In complete contrast XiDulu is a stunning lodge with plenty of creature comforts on the Makalali Reserve.
-XiDulu is a privately owned lodge with 5 double rooms, 3 chalets and a honeymoon suite, each with air conditioning and its own en-suite bathroom.
-It also has a swimming pool.
-On 5 night Big 5 Camp Safaris 4 nights are spent at the main base camp and one night at Beacon Rock.
-On Makalali-Garonga Safaris 4 nights are spent at Wait a Little base, 2 nights are at XiDulu and 3 nights are at the equally luxurious Garonga Safari Camp.
+Safari guests stay at Wait-A-Little's private base camp, which has 4 spacious twin / double walk-in safari tents, set on raised wooden platforms under thatch roofs overlooking the Makhutswe River.
+Tents are well situated for privacy and views.
+Each has a king size double bed (or two large singles), a private veranda and attached open-sided bathroom with flush loo, shower and washbasin with hot and cold running water as well as bath-with-a-view overlooking the river.
+There is a central lodge, the original farmhouse, with comfortable sitting room, dining area, swimming pool, massage room and well stocked bar.
+On 7 night Big 5 Safaris, the first 3 and last night are at the main base camp, then one night is at Beacon Rock Camp and 2 nights are in the very comfortable XiDulu Lodge.
+Beacon Rock is a simple camp on a rocky outcrop where riders sleep out on mattresses under the stars (or thatch shelter), enjoying the night sounds of the bush.
+In complete contrast XiDulu is a stunning, privately owned lodge overlooking a hippo filled dam on the Makalali Reserve.
+It has 5 lovely rooms, each with air conditioning and en-suite bathroom, a comfortable sitting room, infinity pool and game viewing deck.
+5 night Big 5 Camp Safaris include 4 nights at the main base camp and one night at Beacon Rock whilst on Ride & Dine Safaris, the first 3 and last 2 nights are at the main base camp, 2 nights are at XiDulu and 2 nights are at the equally luxurious Clive's Camp.

 7 night Big 5 Safari